 Voice Your Vision!
 Exhibition Tour Guides

-A select number of students are chosen to become Gallery Guides
+number of students are chosen to become volunteer Gallery Guides, who

-and to lead conversational group tours of the Gallery's exhibitions.
+lead discussion-based tours of the Gallery's exhibitions.
+This excellent

-methodology, with an emphasis on "directed," "looking"
+inquiry-based pedagogies, with an emphasis on "directed," "looking"

 and visual literacy through first-hand encounters with works of art.

-Guided tours are available to classes and other school groups by
+Guided tours are available by appointment to university classes and

-appointment and on designated dates to the public.
-The program is
+outside school groups, and on designated dates to the public.

 Art Collection Management Internship

 The Gallery periodically hosts a Tufts Museum Studies Program

 Intern during the summer months to assist the Collection Registrar